-Sins are not arbitrary things some weak being has decided, hurts its feelings.
+Sins are not arbitrary things some weak being has decided it hurts its feelings.
 A sin is a warning against traps of this world that have a great potential to be harmful, distracting, and/or destructive to the human being.

 Gambling, drinking alcohol, adultery, etc.- all have serious consequences that come along with their indulgence.